AleHarm/startup/README.md

 There were a lot of things I learned from the simon project.
 First of all, incredible (again) that such functionality comes from so little code, incredible that we have that capability.
 Additionally, I learned how simple it is to link pages together.
 Probably because that's what HTML is made to do, but hey, I still think it's cool.
 We see websites often as these abstract untouchable things that have no substance, when they're really just simple files hooked together in a simple way.
 Incredible.

+From the Simon CSS activity I learned a cool thing about border-radius.
+I was curious how you go about getting those shapes made, and it turns out you can change the roundness of a button with CSS!
+Verry cool